30 South Colonnade: Owners

-History & Tenants
+History and tenants

-Prior to the 2023 refurbishment, 30 South Colonnade, now YY London, was Thomson Reuters Corporation's European headquarters.
 It was one of the first buildings to be built on the Canary Wharf estate and known as a landmark Canary Wharf building because of its distinctive curved frontage and location opposite the Jubilee Line Underground station.

+Prior to 2005, the building was occupied by London Underground.

+Reuters moved from 85 Fleet Street into the building in 2005.
 As part of Reuters' relocation, Perkins + Will carried out extensive refurbishment of the building, including installing a 100 metre long ticker around the building to display news and stock prices that became a well known feature at Canary Wharf.

-Prior to this, the building was occupied by London Underground.

 In 2019 Quadrant Estates and funds managed by Oaktree Capital Management secured planning permission for the redesign of the building.
 At the time, Tower Hamlets council, the local authority for Canary Wharf said the proposed development would ‘improve the existing office space’ and ‘result in a more environmentally appropriate building’.

 In May 2025, Revolut committed to a 10 year lease, moving their Global HQ in to four floors of the building, covering an area of 113,000 sqft.
 This lease also saw the implementation of two large Revolut signs on the top of the building.